finnkauski/finnkauskicom/content/posts/way-of-learning-through-the-lens-of-a-hobby-project--huemanity.md

 to create a fun downstream project for which the right library didn't exists.

-Now I am going to caveat my previous statement by saying that other Hue lights control `crate` (libraries) exist in Rust, but they seem to be out of date?
+Now I am going to caveat my previous statement by saying that other Hue lights `crates` (libraries) exist in Rust, but they seem to be out of date?
 For instance [philipshue](https://github.com/Orangenosecom/philipshue) and [hue.rs](https://github.com/kali/hue.rs) haven't had new updates in years.
 Ultimately even if they did I wanted more control, better serialisation etc.

 ## Did I get what I wanted out? {#did-i-get-what-i-wanted-out}